kan-bayashi/ParallelWaveGAN/README.md

 ## Acknowledgement

-The author would like to thank Ryuichi Yamamoto (@r9y9) for his great repository, paper and valuable discussion.
+The author would like to thank Ryuichi Yamamoto (@r9y9) for his great repository, paper and valuable discussions.

 ## Author